Snow-0/Suckless-Programs/README.md

 # DWM
-My Dwm build with Slstatus
+My Dwm build with Slstatus and dmenu